epicweb-dev/advanced-react-patterns/exercises/01.latest-ref/README.md

 # Latest Ref

-**One liner:** The Latest Ref Pattern allows you to access the latest value of a prop, state, or callback without needing to list it in a dependency array.
+**One liner:** The Latest Ref Pattern allows you to have a reference to the latest value of a prop, state, or callback without needing to list it in a dependency array when accessing it in a `useEffect`.

 When React introduced hooks it did more than give us an excellent primitive with super abstract-ability powers.
 It also changed an important default that results